ClojureBridge/drawing/curriculum/create-something.md

 ### make the source code clojure-ish

-Mostly, Clojure source code has a namspace declaration, so Clara copy-pasted `ns` form from `lines.clj` file.
-But, she changed the name from `drawing.lines` to `drawing.practice` because her file name got the name `practice`.
+First, Clojure source code has a namspace declaration, so Clara copy-pasted `ns` form from the `lines.clj` file.
+But, she changed the name from `drawing.lines` to `drawing.practice` because her file name has the name `practice`.
 At this moment, `practice.clj` looks like this:

 ```clojure